USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch12_ISAM.md

 ### 12.3.1 ISAM control file (SA_IOLIST)

-The ISAM `SA_IOLIST` is text file used to configure which tag classes, emissions streams, and source regions the model will track.
+The ISAM `SA_IOLIST` is a text file used to configure which tag classes, emissions streams, and source regions the model will track.
 An example of this file, `isam_control.txt`, is provided in the release package.
 The formating of this file must be kept intact, but it does allow for insertion of comment lines.

 Each ISAM simulation requires the specification of the `TAG CLASSES` that the user desires to apportion.
 The current list includes the following choices `SULFATE, NITRATE, AMMONIUM, EC, OC, VOC, PM25_IONS, CO, OZONE`.
 Species associated with each of these are provided in section 12.1.
 One or more of these tag classes must be specified in `SA_IOLIST`.
 Multiple tag classes are comma delimited.